splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel7.md

 cp -v -R /etc/syslog-ng/local_config/* /etc/syslog-ng/conf.d/local/config/
 ```

-* (Optional) Execute the preconfiguration shell script created above.
-You may also optionally execute it as part of the unit
+* Execute the preconfiguration shell script created above prior to starting sc4s.
+You may also optionally execute it as part of a systemd unit
-file, which is recommended.
-If you elect _not_ to execute the script in the unit file, care must be taken to execute it manually "out of band"
+file (as shown above), which is recommended.
+If you elect _not_ to execute the script as part of systemd, care must be taken to execute it
-when any changes are made.
+manually "out of band" when any changes are made.

 ```bash
 sudo bash /opt/sc4s/bin/preconfig.sh